Skip to content

 2. The threat turns away from the incoming interceptor at its maximum normal acceleration and tries to align its velocity vector to be normal to the interceptor's velocity vector.
 Since the threat applies a normal acceleration, the interceptor must turn too and thus sacrifice speed due to the lift-induced drag.

-Vector3 normalVelocity = Vector3.ProjectOnPlane(transformVelocity, interceptorVelocity);
+Vector3 normalVelocity = Vector3.ProjectOnPlane(agentVelocity, pursuerVelocity);

-Vector3 normalAccelerationDirection = Vector3.ProjectOnPlane(normalVelocity, transformVelocity).normalized;
+Vector3 normalAccelerationDirection =

-// Turn away from the interceptor.
+// Turn away from the pursuer.

-Vector3 relativePosition = interceptorPosition - transformPosition;
+Vector3 relativePosition = pursuerPosition - agentPosition;

 if (Vector3.Dot(relativePosition, normalAccelerationDirection) > 0) {